-Judaism traditionally holds that actions consistent with teshuvah (repentance), tefilah (prayer), and tzedakah (charity/good deeds) during the Days of Awe can alter God’s decree that was issued on Rosh HaShanah.
+Judaism traditionally holds that actions consistent with teshuvah (repentance), tefilah (prayer), and tzedakah (charity/good deeds) during the Days of Awe can alter God’s decree that He issued on Rosh HaShanah.

 For this reason, it’s customary during these 10 days to spend time getting right with God and with our fellow man.

 Spiritual and Orthodox Jews will seek forgiveness from anyone they have wronged and try to make amends.

 Also, shortly before Yom Kippur, ultra-Orthodox (Chassidic) Jews and some Orthodox Jews perform a ceremony called kaparot from the Hebrew root k-p-r, meaning to atone, where a person’s sins are symbolically transferred to a chicken.

 A live chicken is held over the head by the right hand and moved in a circular motion three times around the head while reciting this prayer: